 Being a naturally pessimistic sort of chap, I could go on all day!

-Also, remember that insurance payments can take a while to kick in, and the payments from some kinds of policies such as income protection insurance are notoriously hit-and-miss.
+Also, remember that insurance payments can take a while to kick in, and winning the payments from some kinds of policies such as income protection insurance can be notoriously hit-and-miss.